 - Taxes – Sales tax makes up for 13% of the cost of a new vehicle in Ontario – a $15,000 vehicle comes with roughly $1,950 in sales taxes.
 But you don’t have to spend that extra cash to keep your current car!

-- Depreciation – As soon as you drive your brand new car off the lot, it loses value.
+- Depreciation – When you drive your brand-new car off the lot, it loses value.
 A vehicle is not an investment.
 Unlike your house, you can rarely expect to get more out of your vehicle than you put into it.
 A new car loses 11% of its value the moment it leaves the lot and loses value the fastest during the first five years you own it (15-25% each year).
 Buying a new vehicle means you’ll be losing money even faster.

 - Fees – Registration fees are higher for new cars.
-License fees, sales tax, ownership tax all factor into your registration fee.
+License, sales, and ownership taxes all factor into your registration fee.
 Initial payment is often significantly higher than renewing your registration.
-On top of the dollar value, you’ll have the hassle of waiting in line and gathering all the paperwork – your title, proof of ID, uses vehicle information package, and good old fashioned chequebook.
+On top of the dollar value, you’ll have the hassle of waiting in line and gathering all the paperwork – your title, proof of ID, uses vehicle information package, and good old-fashioned chequebook.

 - Shopping – You might know exactly the car you want, or you could spend days and weeks researching all the options.
 From makes and models to paint colour, add-ons, features, warranties, and details – do you have time to research every decision?
 Besides, no one likes dealing with car salespeople.

 - Don’t know how it handles – After years with the same car, you learn how it performs.
-You know exactly how to accelerate, the noises of the engine, and can pick up on changes and warning signs almost immediately.
+You know how to accelerate the engine's noises and immediately pick up on changes and warning signs.
 You know when you need to see your mechanic, so you can catch issues early and keep up with preventative maintenance to avoid damage and big-ticket repairs.
-If you get a new car, you have to go through the “getting to know you” period again.
-From wasting gas with “jackrabbit” starts to new noises and smells, you’ll end up spending more money at the pump and the auto shop.
+If you get a new car, you must go through the “getting to know you” period again.
+From wasting gas with “jackrabbit” starts to new noises and smells, you’ll spend more money at the pump and the auto shop.

 When it comes to preventative maintenance for your vehicle, a few hundred bucks each year can mean thousands of dollars in savings.
-Your owner’s manual is an excellent source of information about your vehicle’s needs, but so is a trusted mechanic.
-Repair shops with certified technicians, such as Albion Auto., will be able to help you keep your car well-maintained and running until you’re ready to move to a new one.
+Your owner’s manual is an excellent source of information about your vehicle’s needs, as is a trusted mechanic.
+Repair shops with certified technicians, such as Albion Auto., will help you keep your car well-maintained and running until you’re ready to move to a new one.